Marriage Green Card

 - The foreign spouse will file Form I-485, Application to Register Permanent Residence or Adjust Status, with USCIS.
 Similar to consular processing, Form I-485 requires various information and documents about the foreign spouse, including two U.S. passport-style photos, a copy of photo ID, a copy of birth certificate, copies of documentation showing that the foreign spouse was inspected by an immigration officer and either admitted or paroled into the U.S., and certain certified police and court records as applicable.
 Different from consular processing, police certificate is not required in most cases.
 For F2A category applicant, evidence continuously maintaining a lawful status since arrival in the U.S. is required as well.

 - Evidence of financial ability, Form I-864, Affidavit of Support is required to submit with Form I-485 as well.
 Form I-693 medical exam report is required, too.
-However, it can be submitted either along with Form I-485 or at the future adjustment of status interview.
+However, it can be submitted either along with Form I-485 or when USCIS ask for it through Request for Evidence notice in the future.

 - Form I-485 generally cannot be filed unless a visa number is available for the foreign spouse.
 Thus, just same as with consular processing, IR1 visas, as always available immediate relative green cards, generally can be obtained more quickly than F2A visas, as family preference green cards subject to numerical and country quotas under adjustment of status.